 - Family plans change due to crises involving this person (i.e. vacations, weddings)

-- This person serves as protector, denier, and their main function is “rescuer.”
+- This person serves as a protector and denier, and their main function is “rescuer.”

 - They may unintentionally reinforce negative behaviors by doing for them what they can and should be doing for themselves.